bduris/hello-world/README.md

 Tutorial repository

 Just playing around trying to learn new things and do something useful for a change.
-Nice weather today, good day for hiking at Northfield Mountain.
+Wet weather today, good day for playing with GitHub.

 And I think that's about it.